-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 The application for a business licence is submitted by the director of the company to the OJK and must be supported with the following documents:

-- a copy of the company's deed of establishment and the minister of law and human rights' approval;
+- a copy of the company's deed of establishment and the approval of the minister of law and human rights;

+- a copy of the company's latest deed of amendment of the articles of association (if any), with the approval/acknowledgement of the minister of law and human rights;

-- its organisational structure;
+- its organisational structure, with details on:

+- evidence of the payment of paid-in capital, in the form of evidence of cash transfer from the shareholders, the company's chequing account, and a copy of evidence of the placement of paid-in capital in the form of time deposits and/or checking accounts in the name of the company at a commercial bank or Sharia commercial bank in Indonesia, validated by the relevant bank;

+- a list of ownership, consisting of details on the share ownership of each shareholder and the ultimate shareholder and/or beneficial owner, as well as a list of other companies within the same company that are related to the company;

-- shareholder data;
+- shareholder data and documents;

 - information on the controlling party;

+- a statement letter from the board of directors on the prohibition on holding concurrent positions in another company unless as a commissioner in another insurance company with a different business line;

+- a statement letter from the board of commissioners on the prohibition on holding concurrent positions in another company as a commissioner, director or Sharia supervisory board member in another insurance company with the same business line;

-- evidence that the company has employed experts;
+- evidence that the company has employed sufficient experts and insurance/reinsurance brokers;

+- a statement letter that the experts and brokers are not concurrently working for another company;

 - a business plan for the next three years;